The 50 Best Burgers in America, by State

 The verdict is still out, but here’s one thing we do know: The U.S. is home to a million different kinds of delicious burgers, from basic patties with lettuce and tomato…to a concoction with pineapple and peanut butter we’re kind of scared to try.

-Here, the best burgers in all 50 states.
+Here, the best burgers in all 50 states, in our humble opinion.
 Bring your elastic-waist pants.

 ALABAMA: VICKI’S LUNCH VAN